 At the statement of financial position date, the market capitalisation of the Company was significantly less than the net assets of the Company.
 Given this indicator of impairment, management performed an impairment assessment to determine if the net assets of the Company were impaired.
-The most significant asset group included on the statement of financial position is investment properties of \$811,200,000 (2020: \$837,600,000) which are carried at fair value, see Note 6.
+The most significant asset group included on the statement of financial position is investment properties of \$823,400,000 (2021: \$811,200,000) which are carried at fair value and as such addresses the impairment indicator identified.
+See Note 6.